SafQadi/Multicopter_Project/README.md

 ## Flight modes
 - Gyro mode: the flight is controlled based on the angle change ratio measured by the gyro
-- Level mode: the copter levels itself when no input is given by the transmitter.
+- Level mode: the copter levels itself when no input is recieved from the transmitter.
 This mode is angle-based, where a complementry filter is used to calculate the angle from both the gyro and the accelerometer.

 ## Compiling